top of page

 ACCOMODATIONS

-Beautiful deluxe hotels based in the Savannah Historic District for the duration of the tour.
+Beautiful deluxe hotel based in Charleston historic district for the duration of the tour.

 bottom of page